-Staycations can often be much more relaxed as you can organise it last minute, without the stress.
+Staycations can often be much more relaxed as you can organise it last minute, without the stress, especially if you own a caravan.
 If you are thinking of taking a staycation or if you are already a seasoned caravanner, you want to ensure the car you purchase to tow your caravan is the most efficient and of course, safe.

 In this article:

 - What to check before towing a caravan

 - Hyundai Santa Fe

 There are legal requirements that the car must meet when towing a caravan, to ensure the safety of the driver, their passengers and other road users.
 It’s important to ensure that the vehicle you use for towing a caravan meets the minimum requirements:

 There are regulations when it comes to towing a caravan and the date your driving license was issued.
 According to gov.uk, these are different rules depending on the date your licence was issued: